Back to Home Page

 A week of similar activities with one of the commercial youth holiday providers would be around 3 times this figure.

-If we do a lot of activities the cost might increase to £200, but still a lot cheaper than the commercial equivalent.
+If we do a lot of activities or something particularly expensive the cost might increase to £250, but it’s still a lot cheaper than the commercial equivalent.
 A weekend event away might be in the order of £60, an evening out locally £5-

 We do some fundraising to add to our income from subscriptions and this also helps when we’re looking for grants and other sources of income which often require matched funding.